KonnorRogers/mrujs/README.md

 To provide a Rails-UJS alternative since Rails UJS is currently deprecated.
 Uses modern javascript instead of coffeescript.

+What does mrujs mean?

+Modern Rails UJS.

+Will this repo support `.js.erb`

+No, it presents many security concerns and
+I have no plans to support it, however, it *should* work if you set the `data-response` to equal `javascript`

 ## Getting Started

 1. Install `mrujs`